OpenNebula/website/content/product/integration_references/infrastructure_drivers_development/devel-auth.md

 ## Managed Groups

-The authentication driver may also assign user to groups, this requires that `DRIVER_MANAGED_GROUPS` option is to be set to `YES`, e.g. like for the `ldap` driver
+The authentication driver may also assign users to groups, this requires the `DRIVER_MANAGED_GROUPS` option to be set to `YES`, e.g., like for the `ldap` driver

 ```default
 AUTH_MAD_CONF = [